Artistic Staff

 Dr. Brandon Ulrich, DMA, Artistic Director

-His ensembles have performed at the Michigan Music Conference, ACDA State and Central Division Conventions, Michigan Youth Arts Festival, frequently perform with the Detroit Symphony and the Detroit Chamber Winds and Strings, in addition to biennial international tours.
+His ensembles have performed at the Michigan Music Conference, ACDA State and Central Division Conventions, Michigan Youth Arts Festival, and frequently perform with the Detroit Symphony and the Detroit Chamber Winds and Strings, in addition to biennial international tours.

 Betsy Marsh, Associate Director